Mpox is an uncommon infection caused by the mpox virus.

 - touching clothing, bedding or towels used by someone with the mpox rash or scabs

-- touching mpox skin blisters or scabs
+- touching mpox blisters or scabs

 Symptoms of mpox

-The symptoms of mpox include:
+The first symptoms may include:

 - a high temperature (38.5 degrees Celsius or higher)